What is an

 The risks of an emergency angioplasty after a heart attack are greater than those of an angioplasty performed under different circumstances.

 Angioplasty isn’t a cure for blocked arteries.
-In some cases, arteries can become narrow again.
+In some cases, arteries can become narrow again if plaque builds up again in the artery or in a previously placed stent.
 This is called restenosis.
 The risk of restenosis is higher when your doctor doesn’t use a stent.

-Following a heart attack, your doctor will explain how to maintain a heart-healthy lifestyle.
+After a heart attack, your doctor will explain how to maintain a heart-healthy lifestyle.
 Always take your medications as prescribed by your doctor.
 If you’re a smoker, now is the time to quit.
-A well-balanced diet and getting exercise every day may help lower your blood pressure and blood cholesterol levels.
+Eating a well-balanced diet and getting exercise every day may help lower your blood pressure and blood cholesterol levels.
 Healthy lifestyle choices may also reduce your chances of having another heart attack.